-"first-time contributors to Rust projects are about 70 times less likely to introduce vulnerabilities than first-time contributors to C++ projects" Tracey et al. 1
+"First-time contributors to Rust projects are about 70 times less likely to introduce vulnerabilities than first-time contributors to C++ projects" Tracey et al.

-1 Grading on a Curve: How Rust can Facilitate New Contributors while Decreasing Vulnerabilities CISA, NSA: The Case for Memory Safe Roadmap Zig (2016) is a minimal open-source programming language that can be intended as replacement of C. Zig supports compile time generics, reflection and evaluation, cross-compiling, and manual memory management.
+- Grading on a Curve: How Rust can Facilitate New Contributors while Decreasing Vulnerabilities - CISA, NSA: The Case for Memory Safe Roadmap - Octoverse: The Fastest Growing Languages - Secure by Design: Google's Perspective on Memory Safety

+Zig (2016) is a minimal open-source programming language that can be intended as replacement of C. Zig supports compile time generics, reflection and evaluation, cross-compiling, and manual memory management.
 It is made to be fully interoperable with C and also includes a C/C++ compiler.